FluxML/FastAI.jl/docs/fastai_api_comparison.md

 Since it is a Julia package, FastAI.jl is not written on top of PyTorch, but a Julia library for deep learning: [Flux.jl](http://www.fluxml.ai).
 In any case, the point of this section is to note that the abstractions in fastai are decoupled and existing projects can easily be reused.
 This is also the case for FastAI.jl as it is built on top of several decoupled libraries.
 Many of these were built specifically for FastAI.jl, but they are unaware of each other and useful in their own right:

 - [Flux.jl](https://github.com/FluxML/Flux.jl) provides models, optimizers, and loss functions, fulfilling a similar role to PyTorch
-- [MLDataPattern.jl](https://github.com/JuliaML/MLDataPattern.jl) gives you tools for building and transforming data containers
-- [DataLoaders.jl](https://github.com/lorenzoh/DataLoaders.jl) takes care of efficient, parallelized iteration of data containers
+- [MLUtils.jl](https://github.com/JuliaML/MLUtils.jl) gives you tools for building and transforming data containers.
+Also, it takes care of efficient, parallelized iteration of data containers.
 - [DataAugmentation.jl](https://github.com/lorenzoh/DataAugmentation.jl) takes care of the lower levels of high-performance, composable data augmentations.
 - [FluxTraining.jl](https://github.com/lorenzoh/FluxTraining.jl) contributes a highly extensible training loop with 2-way callbacks